-- If the pre-resubmission Module Aggregate was below the pass mark then the resubmission can improve the Module Aggregate Mark up to the pass mark only. - If the pre-resubmission Module Aggregate was above the pass mark then the resubmission cannot improve the Module Aggregate Mark.
+- If the pre-resubmission Module Aggregate was below the pass mark then the resubmission can improve the Module Aggregate Mark up to the pass mark only.
+If the pre-resubmission Module Aggregate was above the pass mark then the resubmission cannot improve the Module Aggregate Mark.
+The Module Aggregate is capped at the pre-resubmission aggregate.